The Circles - Book Two - Chapter 13 - Rohirric Roses Among the Thorns

 "Let us be calm," Goldwyn advised, though she felt far from serene herself.
 Shaken by the vehemence in the other woman's voice, she forced herself to remain composed.

-Aeffe, the youngest, spoke up excitedly.
-A bubbly girl of fifteen summers, she was eager to be the center of attention.
+Aeffe, the youngest of the three, spoke up excitedly.
 "I do not know what happened to Waerburh, but I can tell you my story!" she exclaimed, her words running together.
-"When the guards first took us to the pavilion, the slave trader and his men were not there, and we were met by one of his servants.
-This was a young man with skin as dark as the night.
-There was not a sign of a beard upon his face, and he had a waist and hips like a woman...
-I think he is what they call a ‘eunuch.’
-He instructed us to bow low to the ground when the slaver arrived - as we were told to do yesterday.
-Then he directed us to keep our eyes downcast when the slaver and his men were present; not to smile or laugh, for that would be considered forward; not to speak unless we were addressed, for that would be considered most discourteous; and how to serve the men their favored draughts.”
+"When the guards first took us to the pavilion, Esarhaddon and his men were not there, and we were met by one of his servants.
+He explained that he was a eunuch – a man who is gelded like a horse – and that men like him protect the households of wealthy nobles in Harad.
+The eunuch instructed us to bow low to the ground when Esarhaddon arrived – as we were told to do yesterday.
+Then he directed us to keep our eyes downcast when Esarhaddon and his men were present; not to smile or laugh, for that would be considered forward; not to speak unless we were addressed, for that would be considered most discourteous; and how to serve the men their favored draughts."

-"The men were served their supper by their servants," Frithuswith explained.
+"More servants arrived to serve the men their supper," Frithuswith explained.
 "Unlike our people, who sit at tables and chairs or benches to eat, the Southrons gather around low tables when they take their meals.
 They sit upon cushions on the floor or ground, often reclining as they eat.
 Their table manners are impeccable, far more genteel than the habits of some buffoons I have seen in our own land.
 When they had finished their meal, the Southrons dipped their fingers in bowls of perfumed water held by the servants and waited as their fingers were dried.
 These Haradrim take great pride in their cleanliness."
 She paused, observing the small audience's reaction, and then continued when she deemed they were showing her the respect she deserved.

 "Were you not afraid of being poisoned?" a young maid, who was enraptured by her story, spoke up hesitantly.

 An indignant snort from Waerburh drew all eyes to where she sat.
 "No, my dear child!" she interjected, her face twisted in a wry smile.
 "Why would they wish to do that?
-Our bodies are worth far more to them alive than they are dead."
+We are worth far more to them alive than we are dead — at least for now."
 The woman looked towards the fire.
 "Go on, Frithuswith.
 I did not mean to interrupt."

-"What were these things?" an incredulous cry rose up.
+"What was this thing?" an incredulous cry rose up.

 The women looked to each other in amazement, unable to comprehend anything of what Aeffe had spoken.
 "Is the girl drunk?" a formidable buxom matron whispered to the woman beside her, who shook her head and whispered back, "That I do not know, but something has certainly affected her reason!"

-If Aeffe heard them, she gave no indication, for she was reliving the evening in the slaver's tent as though it were happening at that moment.
-Shaking her head to clear it, her sweet, young voice continued.
+If Aeffe heard them, she gave no indication, for she was reliving the evening in Esarhaddon's tent as though it were happening at that moment.
 "A strange feeling came over me after that, one of bliss and languor."
 Closing her eyes, she sighed at the memory.
-"All fear of the dragon and the slavers left me, and I enjoyed being in their presence and listening to their tales.
+"All fear of the Southrons left me, and I enjoyed being in their presence and listening to their tales.
 I enjoyed the company of Inbir most of all.
-He is so handsome..."
+He is so handsome and kind..."
 She smiled in the darkness, dreaming of the young Southron who was in Esarhaddon's employ.
-“But then the smoke overcame me and I fell asleep, and remember no more.”
+"But then the smoke overcame me and I fell asleep, and remember no more."

 "Aeffe!"
 Goldwyn exclaimed as she bent down and took the girl's hands in her own.
 "Please, dear, I think you should rest now!
 You are quite distraught!"